“I don’t like being a mom right now!”

-We can do all of that — just not all the time.
+And while we can do all of that — we can’t do it all the time.

 As moms, we make what we do everyday look easy.
 And because we make it look easy, our silent struggles can be overlooked and our quiet frustrations can be hidden.